-Chinese New Year, traditionally the most important holiday on the Chinese calendar, begins Sunday.
-Also known as Spring Festival, it’s a more family-focused affair than January 1, with sit-down dinners taking the place of blowout parties.
-As the Year of the Dragon transitions into the Year of the Snake, here are eight facts about this celebration of renewal.
+Traditionally the most important holiday on the Chinese calendar, Chinese New Year (also known as Spring Festival), is a more family-focused affair than January 1, with sit-down dinners taking the place of blowout parties.
+Check out eight facts about this celebration of renewal.

 1. Chinese New Year coincides with both spring and spring cleaning.